An Expert Guide on How to Choose a Tennis Racquet

 Tweener racquets are a very popular style because they combine attributes of the other two categories.
 They give you some of the power/easy swinging of a power racquet but add more control and spin from a player’s racquet.
 These tweener racquets appeal to advanced junior players who may not have the strength to handle the added heft of a player’s racquet, fast-rising players looking for a racquet that will allow them to develop into advanced players, and even former high-level players who just don’t have the same ability since other things have come between them and their former glory days.

 The technical features of a tweener racquet are a medium weight in the 9-11.5oz range, a midplus head size, usually an open string pattern, and middle-of-the-road balance from slightly head heavy to slightly head light.
-These racquets let players with good form but not as much strength swing away and generate spin and power just like the pros without sending balls all over the court as they would with a power racquet.
+These racquets let players with good form but not as much strength swing away and generate spin and plenty of power just like the pros without sending balls all over the court as they would with a power racquet.

 The player’s racquet category can be split into two styles, modern and traditional.